Clay-Ferguson/gptools/README.md

 There are currently two menu items 1) JavaDocs and 2) General Questions.
 See usage below.

+## Note:

+This extension is not yet available in the `VSCode Extension Marketplace`, because it is in pre-alpha stage developmen, but it does work perfectly and is already in a near-production ready state.

 ## Usage

 ### JavaDocs Generation